cody-joe-gilbert/SU19SparkClass/README.md

 | RespondentState | state where the institution reported at | StringType |
 | RespondentCity | city where the institution reported at | StringType |

+As the result of the etl operations, institution list were successfully joined to the HMDA dataset on a compound primary key composed of *respondentID, respondentState and AgencyCode* that maps any record to a unique respondent name.

+The joined dataset is saved on HDFS at:

+* **Joined Data:** `/user/fh643/InstitutionData/HmdaJoined`

 #### US Census Geography Shapefile Conversion